 A simple way to deal with this problem is to get an air purifier.
 However, not all of them are created equal.
-Most air purifiers fight against pollen, allergens, and pet dander but only some can take care of smoke and the odor it causes.
+The best mold air purifier, might not be as capable at fighting pollen, allergens, and pet dander.
+Likewise only some can take care of smoke and the odor it causes.
 So unfortunately, you can’t just go for the most popular air purifier and be done.
-You need to do a spot of research into the brands and what to look for.
+For more info on those devices, check out our air purifier reviews page.
+In the case of smoke related problems, you need to do a spot of research into the brands and what to look for.
 My buyers guide is designed to help you choose the right smokers air cleaner for you and your home.

 The best air purifier for cigarette smoke removal must have a HEPA filter and an activated carbon filter.

-Once more the Alen Breathesmart wins another accolade.
+Once more Alen wins another accolade.
 If you read some of our other pages, you can see that we have awarded it the gold in several other catagories too.